juhasev/sample-ninja-help/panelist-imported-select-file.md

 Data values must correspond to option number i.e. GENDER -> Male -> 1

 #### Locale
 Locale must exist in the targeted sub panel or line will fail.
-Locales must be specified in this format, **ENG-US**.
+Locales must be specified in the correct format i.e. **ENG-US**.

 ### Excel Data Formatting
 In order for Sample Ninja to correctly map data, certain variables needed to be formatted into a specific data type in Excel.
 These are shown below:

 ```
 Sample Ninja Data Variable  |    Excel Data Format
 -----------------------------|------------------------
-            Date             |    Date | 2021-07-23
+            Date             |    Date as 2021-07-23
-            Phone            |    Text | +12345678912
+            Phone            |    Text as +12345678912
             Checkbox         |    Number (No Decimals)
             Radio            |    Number (No Decimals)
  All Other Data Variables    |    Text

 ```

 ### Data type detection and how it affects mapping